Skip to main content

 Americans are divided on the need to build a culture of health.

-Using data from our initial survey, we constructed a six-group typology of U.S. adults based on their core beliefs about health and health equity.
-Three of these groups—Committed Activists, Equity Advocates, and Equity Idealists—believe government should play an active role in health and generally supports other efforts to promote health and health equity.
-Another group, Private Sector Champions, holds more mixed views.
-The final two groups—Disinterested Skeptics and Self-Reliant Individualists—hold that health is a personal responsibility and are skeptical about government and other efforts to address health and health equity.
-Altogether, a majority of U.S. adults fall into groups supportive of health and health equity promotion.
+Some groups of adults believe government should play an active role in health and generally support other efforts to promote health.
+Others hold more mixed views.
+Two additional groups hold that health is a personal responsibility and are skeptical about government and other efforts to address health.
+Altogether, a majority of U.S. adults fall into groups supportive of health promotion.
 The size and makeup of each typology group changed little from the first survey in 2014/15 to the second in 2019/20.

 Project Leads